SmartDataAnalytics/BioKEEN/notebooks/README.rst

 Link Prediction
 ~~~~~~~~~~~~~~~
-1. Case Scenario applied to the ComPath dataset
+1. Case Scenario applied to the ComPath dataset.
-2. Case Scenario applied to the ADEPTUS dataset
+2. Case Scenario applied to the ADEPTUS dataset.

 Entity Disambiguation
 ---------------------